WE’RE GOING ON A BEAR HUNT

-We’re going on a Bear Hunt
+We’re going to see a Bear Hunt

 What a beautiful Play!